yulikexuan/modern-java/concurrency/README.md

       inconsistent results in the remaining groups suggests that the test should be examined further to determine why the timing results are not repeatable

+> On HotSpot, running the program with ``` -XX:+PrintCompilation ``` prints out
+> a message when dynamic compilation runs, so you can verify that this is prior
+> to, rather than during, measured test runs

+> The JVM uses various background threads for housekeeping tasks

+- Running the same test several times in the same JVM instance can be used to validate the testing methodology
+    - The first group of results should be discarded as warm-up
+    - seeing inconsistent results in the remaining groups suggests that the test should be examined further to determine why the timing results are not repeatable

 > The JVM uses various background threads for housekeeping tasks